adamk72/consulting_website/src/pages/resume.md

 Sep 2022 - Apr 2023 @ _Austin, TX_

-- This US-European company had been struggling with a “spreadsheets and emails” model of doing business; brought it up to become a more professionally run organization using Monday.com for business development and sales management and Jira for software development, streamlining processes to improve interdepartmental communication and task execution.
+- Delivered a comprehensive and collaborative product release forecast to the leadership team, resolving over a year of planning challenges.
-- In doing so, provided the company with its first real look at a viable and collaborative forecast for the release of its main product.
+- In under two months, transitioned from a “spreadsheets and emails” mentality over to using Monday.com for sales and business development and Jira for software development, ensuring on-time delivery.
-- Wrote the initial React code base for [Area-52.io](https://area-52.io/), a Rust training website, including its first course.
+- Developed the initial React code base for [Area-52.io](https://area-52.io/), , an online Rust training platform, and created its inaugural course.

 ### Director of Service Delivery